 I was the kind of person who thought that if I am not sweating, I am not exercising -

-I have since learned that I was wrong!
-I have also learned how vital
+I have since learned how wrong I was!
+I became aware of how vital

-proper breathing mechanics, posture, and the mind-body and core connections are.
+proper breathing mechanics, posture, and mind-body and core connections are.

 I am so lucky to have been able to turn my passion into a career and be able to help people.
 I love learning, and am always looking to enhance my knowledge, spending time attending workshops and continuing education classes for the fun of it.
 I enjoy sharing my enthusiasm for fitness with my clients, hearing about their "wins", watching them surpass their goals, and

 improving their body awareness and quality of life.

 Additional Workshops Attended: